RickStrahl-Content/EfCore30QueryBug/README.md

 <PackageReference Include="Microsoft.EntityFrameworkCore.SqlServer" Version="2.2.6" />
 ```

-Now when you run the test passes.
+Now when you run the test it passes with no empty Artist records created.